turingschool/front-end-curriculum/lessons/module-2/whiteboarding-and-pseudocoding.md

 ## Pseudocoding

 Pseudocode is an artificial and informal language that helps programmers develop algorithms to solve problems.
-A key thing to remember is that psuedocode is _not_ code.
+A key thing to remember is that pseudocode is _not_ code.
 It is a way to force yourself to slow down and think about how to solve problems at a high-level, using natural language.

 Pseudocode:
 - gives you a fallback